Chaetognatha: Evolution and relationship to other animals

-Chaetognaths are traditionally classed as deuterostomes by embryologists.
-Lynn Margulis and K. V. Schwartz place chaetognaths in the deuterostomes in their Five Kingdom classification.
-Molecular phylogenists, however, consider them to be protostomes.
+Molecular phylogeny shows that Chaetognatha are, in fact, protostomes.
 Thomas Cavalier-Smith places them in the protostomes in his Six Kingdom classification.
 The similarities between chaetognaths and nematodes mentioned above may support the protostome thesis—in fact, chaetognaths are sometimes regarded as a basal ecdysozoan or lophotrochozoan.
 Chaetognatha appears close to the base of the protostome tree in most studies of their molecular phylogeny.
 This may explain their deuterostome embryonic characters.
 If chaetognaths branched off from the protostomes before they evolved their distinctive protostome embryonic characters, they might have retained deuterostome characters inherited from early bilaterian ancestors.
 Thus chaetognaths may be a useful model for the ancestral bilaterian.

 Studies of arrow worms' nervous systems suggests they should be placed within the protostomes.
-According to 2017 and 2019 papers, chaetognaths appear related to gnathiferans.
+According to 2017 and 2019 papers, chaetognaths either belong to or are the sister group of Gnathifera.